Hello there, and thank you for visiting my website. A little bit about me:

 But that same summer, my father introduced me to “Rocket Ship Galileo” by Robert A. Heinlein.
 And I learned that I could still soar among the stars.
 And that was okay.

 A little while later, my mother introduced me to “The Ship Who Sang” by Anne McCaffrey.
-And I learned that you could cry among the stars, and that was okay as well.
+And I learned that you could cry among the stars, and that was okay, too.

 Life moved on.
 I read, I wrote, I acted, I watched.
 I lived, I loved, I lost.
 But somehow, somewhere along the way, something inside me reached a tipping point.
 And one day, I finally realized what I was destined to be.

 I am happiest when I am spinning a tale – long or short, lie or truth, it does not matter.
 I don’t care if it’s my story or yours.
 Just let me tell a story, and I’m happy.
 It’s who I was meant to be.

 I may be writing my latest novel.
 I may be working on a screenplay, or rehearsing for a play.
 I might just be talking with you over coffee.
 But I’m always, always, telling you a story.